Obadiah Hughes: Career

 Though a non-subscriber at Salters' Hall in 1719, Hughes was an evangelical preacher.
 With Nathaniel Lardner and others he established a Tuesday evening lecture at the Old Jewry; he belonged also, with Jeremiah Hunt and others, to a ministers' club which met at Chew's Coffee-house, Bow Lane.
 On Oldfield's death on 8 November 1729 he became sole pastor at Maid Lane, and was at once elected Oldfield's successor as trustee of Dr. Williams's Foundations.
 He took part in 1734 in the course of sermons against popery at Salters' Hall.
 From 1738 to 1750 he was secretary to the presbyterian board.
 In 1743 he succeeded Samuel Say at Long Ditch (now Princes Street), Westminster.
 He became one of the Salters' Hall lecturers in 1746.

 Hughes's health failed him while he was still in his prime, and he died on 10 December 1751.
 Funeral sermons were preached by Samuel Lawrence of Monkwell Street, and John Allen of New Broad Street; that by the latter was published.

 Family

+Delicia Fryer, Mrs. Joshua Iremonger, painting by Joseph Highmore, 1742.

 Hughes married a sister of Sir John Fryer, 1st Baronet, one of the presbyterian gentry, who was Lord Mayor of London in 1721.
 He adopted his wife's niece, Delicia Fryer, who married Joshua Iremonger and died in December 1744.